SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 example above, note that the parameter for **verifyTitle** has two spaces between the words "System" and "Division."
 The page's actual title has only one space between these words.
-Thus, Selenium-IDE is correct to generate an error.
+Thus, Selenium-IDE is correct to generate an error, but is misleading in the nature of the error.